lord-mallik/MentorQuest/docs/SETUP.md

 **3. AI Features Not Working**
 - The app has fallback responses if AI APIs are unavailable
-- Check your HuggingFace API key if you added one
+- Check your `VITE_GEMINI_API_KEY` if you added one.
-- Ensure you're not hitting rate limits
+- Ensure you're not hitting API rate limits.

 **4. Build Errors**
 - Clear node_modules and reinstall: `rm -rf node_modules && npm install`